What insects are being treated?

 The treatment area may appear larger than it actually is because the aircraft make turns in areas outside of the treatment area.
 Spraying is carefully controlled by GPS navigation equipment and only occurs over designated areas.

 You may notice a musty smell and spray droplets on hard surfaces and windows after the treatment.
 Droplets can be removed with water and a bit of scrubbing, but will eventually disappear on their own.

 Are there any health concerns?

-There have been two extensive public health studies monitoring the impact of spraying on reported illness in Vancouver and Victoria.
+Two extensive public health studies monitored the impact of spraying on reported illness in Vancouver and Victoria.
 Results show no increase in illnesses reported by health care providers (including hospital emergency room visits.)
 There is no evidence of harmful effects in adults and children with asthma or with weakened immune systems.

 If you wish to avoid contact with the spray, it is recommended that you close windows the evening before aerial spraying takes place and stay indoors while your property and nearby areas are being sprayed.
 You should wait until the spray has dissipated (dispersed) from the air (usually within an hour, sooner in windy conditions) before going outdoors.
 If you have health conditions and are concerned, you should speak to your health care provider.

 In addition to staying indoors during the spraying, you should also follow standard good hygiene practices.
 These include: